FotihK/VCWidget/README.md

 will grab the bracket for the VCT NA Open Qualifier #2 at 10 minute intervals and will watch for ongoing matches from the four teams listed.

 Note that the team names need to be **EXACTLY** copied as shown on the bracket being grabbed.

+# Building
+Instead of using the release executable file, you can run this yourself on your own Python3 environment.
+Requires BS4, requests, and Pillow.

+The entire widget is contained in the single Python file and still uses a `config.txt`.